 1. North African Ivy

-Also known as the Canary Island Ivy, the North African Ivy thrives well in hardiness zones ranging from 6 to 10.
-This Ivy has a leathery and almost lobed appearance with stunningly glossy dark green leaves.
-The North African Ivy is also known to have hardy stems with a dash of reddish tinge on them.
+The Ivy variety has a leathery, almost lobed appearance with stunningly glossy dark green leaves.
+The stems are hardy, featuring a dash of reddish tinge on them.

 There is, however, one major issue with growing this type of Ivy.
 Since the African Ivy is born in areas receiving plenty of sunlight, it does not fare well in cooler climates.
-So, if you are planning to grow African Ivy in a cool climate, consider moving them indoors in the colder months, or else they may die.
+So, if living in a cool climate, you might want to consider moving them indoors in the colder months, or else they may die.

 2. English Ivy (Hedera Helix)